benleolander/wdi-project-3/README.md

 - Contact: We successfully used Nodemailer to send emails to creators from forms

-- Achieved test coverage of 83% lines of our code
+- Achieved test coverage of 83% lines of our code.

 ## Future Features

 Things we'd like to add:

-- AI image recognition for automatically populating relevant categories when a user uploads a photo of their item
+- AI image recognition API for automatically populating relevant categories when a user uploads a photo of their item
 - SMS/Email Verification for the Register route
 - Two tiers of account holder - creators and ordinary users.